Veronica-MN/real_estate_market_analysis/README.md

 # Approach

+## Master Data Management (MDM)
+As part of our commitment to ensuring high data quality and consistency, we have incorporated Master Data Management (MDM) principles into our project.
+This involves comprehensive data profiling, cleaning, standardization, and integration to create a unified dataset that is reliable and ready for advanced analysis.

 ## Part 1: Data Processing

+### Data Cleaning and Standardization

 The preprocessing step in this project involves
 - cleaning the `Properties` Dataset by:
     - creating a copy of the original dataset: this safeguards the raw data incase there are accidental modifications made.
 We make use of the copy instead